MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Update-MgBetaEducationRoot.md

                 - `[Hostnames <String[]>]`: List of hostNames for the device.
                 - `[IsCompliant <Boolean?>]`: true if the device complies with Mobile Device Management (MDM) policies; otherwise, false.
 Read-only.
 This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices.
 Supports $filter (eq, ne, not).
                 - `[IsManaged <Boolean?>]`: true if the device is managed by a Mobile Device Management (MDM) app; otherwise, false.
 This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices.
 Supports $filter (eq, ne, not).
                 - `[IsManagementRestricted <Boolean?>]`: true if the device is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
 Default value is false.
 Read-only.
+To manage a device that's a member of a restricted administrative unit, the calling app must be assigned the Directory.Write.Restricted permission.
+For delegated scenarios, the administrators must also be explicitly assigned supported roles at the restricted administrative unit scope.
                 - `[IsRooted <Boolean?>]`: true if device is rooted; false if device is jail-broken.
 This can only be updated by Intune.
                 - `[Kind <String>]`: Form factor of device.
 Only returned if user signs in with a Microsoft account as part of Project Rome.
                 - `[ManagementType <String>]`: Management channel of the device.
 This property is set by Intune.
 Possible values are: eas, mdm, easMdm, intuneClient, easIntuneClient, configurationManagerClient, configurationManagerClientMdm, configurationManagerClientMdmEas, unknown, jamf, googleCloudDevicePolicyController.